When you learn Italian sentences, start with the basics you need for your travel to Italy. Here’s a free list of phrases for your trip!

 - Non lo so – I don’t know

 - Va bene – All right

 - Non importa – Never mind

 Dining is one of the best parts of traveling to Italy.
+Indeed, many Italian phrases for travel are related to food.
 However, reading an Italian menu can be intimidating!

 Nevertheless, understanding how Italians dine will help you get the most out of your travel experience, especially in the many local, off-the-beaten-path establishments.
 So you should learn Italian sentences and phrases related to food and dining.

 Here are some helpful hints on how to pick a restaurant on your trip to Italy and how to navigate its menu with confidence (and pay the bill too!).

 - Un tavolo per uno / due, per favore – A table for one / two ,please

 - Siete già aperti? – Are you open yet?

 - Mi scusi! – Excuse me!
 (Calling a waiter)